 I could make out parts of the chatter as a result of my entrance.
 Some teens recognized me from my It Gets Better video as I took a seat in the back of the room with Aaron, who was fussing with his camera ensuring he got shots from the event.
 “Oooooh, she’s fierce, darling!”
 I heard one young man in the back of the room snap.

 It was then that I started pitting in my nude-colored sheath.
 Yeah, there goes my ferocity.

 I felt guilty for being a distraction, as I was only a small part of Ayana’s “Woman in Me” program, a seminar she designed specifically to educate young transgender women about leading healthy lives.
 She and the center’s coordinator Bali White had invited me — along with America’s Next Top Model Isis King, Vivienne Morgan and trans activist Danielle King — to speak about my adolescent journey to womanhood and my subsequent career as a writer and editor.

-The talk would mark my first time addressing an audience since going public with my teenage transition story.
+The talk would mark my first time addressing an audience since going public with my story.
 While running my points through my head, I began fretting over my toenail polish and messing with the crown of my curls.
 I tend to fuss over the ridiculous in times of crisis.
 Then, my name was called, and I sashayed down the aisle to take my seat between the ladies.
 I thought, “What would I have wanted a career (trans)woman to tell a 15-year-old me?”